-- Experience with machine-learning and statistical modelling is a big plus.
+- Experience with machine learning and statistical modeling is a plus.

-Furthermore, general knowledge in cancer biology and functional genetics tools is an advantage.
+Furthermore, general knowledge of cancer biology and functional genetics tools is advantageous.
 We expect the candidate to be highly self-motivated, creative, and able to work in a team.
-Apart from being a true team player, we expect the candidate to exhibit a high degree of independence, to have a problem-solving attitude and have strong analytical and technical abilities in addition to excellent communication and presentation skills.
+Apart from being a true team player, we expect the candidate to exhibit a high degree of independence, have a problem-solving attitude, and have strong analytical and technical abilities in addition to excellent communication and presentation skills.

 You will join an international research team in a stimulating and interactive research environment.
-You will be employed for a period of at least 2 years.
-The gross salary for a fulltime appointment will range from
+You will be employed for a period of 4 years.
+The gross salary for a full-time appointment will range from

 €3.695,- to € 4.391,- per month, depending on previous experience.
-The terms of employment will be in accordance with FWG 55 of the CAO Ziekenhuizen (Collective Labour Agreement for Hospitals).
+The terms of employment will be following FWG 55 of the CAO Ziekenhuizen (Collective Labour Agreement for Hospitals).

-In addition you will receive a fixed end-of-year bonus in December (8,33%) and in May you will receive 8,33% holiday pay.
-For more information in regard to the secondary conditions please visit our website: https://www.nki.nl/careers-study/how-to-apply/ Interested?
+In addition, you will receive a fixed end-of-year bonus in December (8,33%), and in May, you will receive 8,33% holiday pay.
+For more information regarding the secondary conditions, please visit our website: https://www.nki.nl/careers-study/how-to-apply/ Interested?

-For further information and addresses visit our websites (http://research.nki.nl/agamilab/
+For further information and addresses, visit our websites (https://www.nki.nl/divisions/oncogenomics/agami-r-group/

 The NKI values diversity and is committed to creating an inclusive work environment that stimulates the best in each individual.
 Applications of all individuals are welcomed regardless of age, ancestry, religion, disability, distance from the labor market, sexual orientation or gender identity.Acquisition in regards to this vacancy is not appreciated.